swisnl/filament-geometry/README.md

 ### Geometry Field

+> [!IMPORTANT]
-> **Note:** The Geometry field expects the value to be a valid [GeoJSON](https://geojson.org/) string.
+> This field is designed to be used in conjunction with a database column of type POINT, LINESTRING, POLYGON or GEOMETRY.
+It currently does not support geometry types with multiple items like MULTIPOINT, MULTILINESTRING, MULTIPOLYGON or GEOMETRYCOLLECTION.
+This field expects the attribute value to be a valid [GeoJSON](https://geojson.org/) string.
 Make sure your model attribute stores and retrieves GeoJSON data as a string.

-The form field can be used with no options, by simply adding this to your Filament Form schema:
+The form field can be used with no options, by simply adding this to your Filament form schema:

 ```php
 use Swis\Filament\Geometry\Enums\DrawMode;